 Similarly, it’s important to consider traffic conditions when determining a safe speed at which to drive a vehicle.
 Of course, traffic conditions can sometimes be less predictable than weather conditions.
 Traffic may change drastically from one section of a road or highway to the next, so drivers should constantly be evaluating their speed against new developments in traffic.

 If you are the only one on the highway, it’s hard to argue against driving at the posted speed limit.
 Conversely, heavy traffic typically means it’s impossible to drive fast anyway, especially in Seattle.
 The in-between stage, when traffic is congested but not necessarily stop-and-go, is where people can sometimes get into trouble.

 A good general rule is to always allow 2-3 car lengths between your front bumper and the next vehicle in front of you.
 Keeping this guideline in mind should help reduce your chances of being involved in a collision.

 Keeping Both Factors In Mind

 In Seattle, chances are high that both weather and traffic conditions will impact your drive on a daily basis.
-Expecting traffic and weather to be a variable can help drivers be better prepared for unforeseen circumstances and, hopefully, reduce their chances of being in an accident.
+Expecting traffic and weather to be a variable can help drivers be better prepared for unforeseen circumstances and, hopefully, reduce their chances of being injured in a car accident.

-Failing to follow the law’s directive on reasonable and prudent driving behavior not only increases a person’s chances of being in an accident, but can also lead to difficult legal situations as well.
+Failing to follow the law on reasonable and prudent driving behavior not only increases a person’s chances of being in an accident, but can also lead to difficult legal situations as well.
 Driving too fast for conditions is a traffic offense punishable by a citation along with a fine.

 Driving too fast for conditions is also one of the most commonly-cited mistakes made by at-fault drivers in car accidents.
 If you cause an accident because you were driving too fast for the weather or traffic conditions at the time, you could find yourself on the defense end of a personal injury lawsuit.